What is an Academic Advisor?

 Do I need an appointment to see my advisor?

-Students are encouraged to schedule an appointment with their advisor.
+Students are always encouraged to schedule an appointment with their advisor.

 Are there walk-in hours?